primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...5]Running in Prod/+page.md

 # Running builder-boost

-Builder Boost is a software sidecar module that facilitates a blockbuilder’s participation in the Primev network.
-The diagram below outlines the module’s position within a builder's local environment.
+builder-boost is a software sidecar module that facilitates a provider’s participation in the Primev network.
+The diagram below outlines the module’s position within a provider's local environment.

-## **Builder Boost Diagram**
+## **builder-boost Diagram**

 <img src={BBDiagram} alt="builder boost diagram" width="100%"/>